post-programming/information-physics/README.md

 <br/>

 >  Existence of "Zero Mass Information Black Holes" and consequences of such postulates on Modern Physics will be prophesized here.

+<h4 align="center"> Mathematical Proof for Existence of "Zero Mass Information Black Hole" </h4>

+Consider these three axioms in order:
+* Radiative falloff behaviour in a given massless field at late times in the background of a topological black hole.
+* Homomorphic Topological Spaces.
+* An Infinitesimal Point in a Topological Space.